Coney Island–Stillwell Avenue station: New West End Terminal

 Matters became more complicated in 1954, when the Independent Subway System (IND) started operating D trains on the Culver Line.
 At the time, the tracks had lettered names (i.e. Track A, Track B, all the way to Track H from east to west).
 However, the IND also used lettered designations for its routes (i.e. A, B, all the way to H as well).
 The BMT had used numbered route designations up to this point, so this had not been a problem.
-However, the D route was now using the Culver Line, which departed from tracks E and F. To avoid confusion, the tracks were renamed with numbered designations, which they still carry.
+However, the D route was now using the Culver Line, which departed from tracks E and F. To avoid confusion, the tracks were given numbered designations.

 In 1956, residents of Coney Island protested against paying a transfer to the bus on Mermaid Avenue (now the B74 bus to Sea Gate), with some saying that the 15-cent fee for transferring should be abolished because the bus was essentially an adjunct to the station.
 In 1979, the City Planning Commission proposed something similar, in that Coney Island residents would get a free transfer between the /B74 bus routes and the subway station.
 It was noted that the station was the only one that did not get a free bus transfer after the corresponding subway transfer was discontinued (in sharp contrast to the BMT Culver Line, BMT Myrtle Avenue Line, and IRT Third Avenue Line, which were discontinued but replaced by bus transfers).
 The free transfers would allow a $200 million apartment complex nearby, funded by the government, to get more residents to move in, as well as diversify Mark Twain Junior High School and attract a stable middle class.
 The experimental free transfer was instituted in November 1980, following three years of continuous advocacy by a Coney Island tenants' group.
 At the time, subway and bus fares were separate and cost a combined $1.20.
 The first phase of the program allowed riders to transfer for free, paying a 60-cent combined fare, while the second phase allowed for a half-price transfer, with the combined fare being 90 cents.

-Schedules showing trains' departure times were installed at the Coney Island Terminal in 1965, though they failed to be maintained.
+Schedules showing trains' departure times were installed at the Coney Island Terminal in 1965.

 Station renovation

 Once a grand hub, the Coney Island Terminal had started deteriorating by the 1960s.
 By 1980, the entire system was in a state of disrepair, and the terminal was no exception.
 It was slated to be rebuilt that year.
 According to the New York Daily News, the renovated station would get "a bright, new airy look" as well as one of the system's first installations of continuously welded rail.
 The steel and concrete station was badly corroded by the effects of salt water and poor maintenance.
+In 1983, the MTA added funding for a renovation of the Stillwell Avenue station to its 1980–1984 capital plan.
+The New York Times wrote in 2008: "The old station was a gaping masterpiece of stalactited decrepitude [...] nicely mirroring the seedy ambience of the Coney Island Boardwalk."